 In the wake of the financial crisis that began in 2008, our work acquired a new urgency and relevance as the need for a different set of principles underlying our economy became increasingly clear to more and more people.
 Our efforts—especially those of our co-founder, political economist and historian Gar Alperovitz—to provide a pragmatic but transformative alternative vision to the economic forces tearing apart America’s communities and threatening our long-term ecological future continues to resonate with larger and broader audiences.

-The Democracy Collaborative is an independent nonprofit organization, with offices in the Washington, D.C. area and in Cleveland, Ohio.
+The Democracy Collaborative is an independent nonprofit organization, with offices in Washington, D.C.